Oslandia/labelconnector/help/help.md

  - [#28](https://github.com/Oslandia/labelconnector/issues/28) When the layer already has ruled based labels before using label connector action, the rules are lost and we get back to simple labeling.
 To prevent any lost, the plugin saves your old before doing anything so that yo can restore those settings.  ![Style saved](https://raw.githubusercontent.com/Oslandia/labelconnector/master/help/source/style_saved.png)

+If you wish to help in improving this plugin, let's create an issue in the bug tracker first !

 # FR: Documentation du plugin LabelConnector